etherealsheep/pp4-network-blog/README.md

 * There are also some minor differences on the blog post section with the arrangement of the content.

-* A Contact Me page has been added which was not part of the original wireframe mockups.

 ### Database <a name="database"></a>